This section covers common questions that school administrators may have regarding the Grade 9 Assessment of Mathematics.

 - any issues related to the security of the assessment are reported to EQAO.

-What do the sessions look like, and what is the timing of the assessment?
+What do the sessions look like?

 The allotted time for the sessions is shown below.
 If students require additional time to complete a session, extra time with supervision is allowed.

 What accommodations and special provisions are suggested for students?

 The following formats of the assessment have been created for students with special education needs, including students with a visual impairment: